 - 1. Only medication that is necessary for a child to remain in school will be administered during school hours. - 2.
 Only medication prescribed for the student by a licensed medical physician and dispensed by a registered pharmacist will be administered during school hours by a designated person.
 The student's parent must give the first dose of any prescribed medication. - 3.
 The school must be provided with an individual container of prescribed medication.
-If medication is needed both at home and at school, please request the pharmacist to divide a prescribed amount into two appropriately labeled bottles or vials. - 4.
-"Over the counter" medications (acetaminophen, cough and cold syrups, eye drops, etc.) are not allowed at school and will not be given to a student unless prescribed by a medical professional.
+If medication is needed both at home and at school, please request the pharmacist to divide a prescribed amount into two appropriately labeled bottles or vials.

+- 4. "Over the counter" medications (acetaminophen, cough and cold syrups, eye drops, etc.) are not allowed at school and will not be given to a student unless prescribed by a medical professional.
 If such medication is prescribed, the student will give the teacher the OTC medication with a physician ordered pharmacist label or a signed written doctor's order giving specific instructions for administering the "over the counter" medication. - 5.
 Parents must complete and sign a medication form before any medication will be administered during school hours. - 6.
 Students may not have any medication in their possession during school hours.
 All medication is kept in the office, and will be dispensed by the staff.
 As part of learning self-care, however, a student with severe allergies, asthma or diabetes in seventh through twelfth grade may assume responsibility for keeping and administering their own medication for these conditions, provided their parents and physician have submitted permission in writing, and the staff has, in their judgment, determined self-administration to be safe and adequate. - 7.
 With the exception of pre-kindergarten and kindergarten children, each student is responsible for coming to the office to ask for his or her medication. - 8.
 At the end of the school year, all medications that are not collected by the parent or legal guardian will be destroyed.

-Communicable Diseases and Guidelines for Student Return to School example, a student with a disease such as Rubella (measles) or Chicken Pox will have different criteria for re-admission to school than one recovering from conditions such as Pinworms or Pediculosis (lice).
+Communicable Diseases and Guidelines for Student Return to School

+Parents are urged to report communicable diseases or health problems their child has contracted to the office.
+Re-admission policies differ according to certain illnesses.
+For example, a student with a disease such as Rubella (measles) or Chicken Pox will have different criteria for re-admission to school than one recovering from conditions such as Pinworms or Pediculosis (lice).
 A student with lice must be "nit" free in order to attend school.
 Any student who has gone home with a temperature of 100 degrees or higher and/or has been prescribed antibiotics must be without fever and have been on antibiotics for 24 hours before returning to school.